prompt …

 - wife and power ofSiva

-.
+from her body scrub.
 It worked but it wasn't context aware.
 It was programmed to do only one task - protect his mother !When

 Siva